 (e) Reviewing any new and revised NERC Reliability Standard Audit Worksheet (“RSAW”), as may be requested by the NPCC Compliance Committee (“CC”) and submit comments to NERC as appropriate.

-(f) Providing consolidated NPCC Regional review and comments to the existing and proposed NERC Standards Development Processes Manual and to the NERC Rules of Procedure as they relate to Standards Development.
+(f) Providing consolidated NPCC Regional review and comments to the existing and proposed NERC Standards Development Processes Manual and to the NERC Rules of Procedure (RoP) as they relate to Standards Development.

 (g) Determining the need for, and development of, NERC and Regional Standards, Variances to NERC Standards, modifications to NPCC Criteria and Directories, and/or interpretations and clarifications thereof.